-Store the PTO shaft on the stand provided and locate the hydraulic hoses in the hose parking station at the front of the machine.
+Store the PTO shaft on the stand provided and locate the hydraulic hoses in the hose parking station positioned in the front sheet of the machine.

 Do not run the machine while cleaning.

 If the need arises to rotate the impeller by hand during cleaning, always wear PPE as the impeller blades may be sharp and there is a risk of finger / hand entrapment between the rotating impeller and drip tray.